strimzi/strimzi.github.io/_posts/2020-08-26-enforce-custom-resource-policies-with-opa-gatekeeper.md

 When you create it, Gatekeeper will dynamically create a new CRD based on the template.
 And this new CRD can be used to create a constraints - an instance of the policy with defined parameters which will be enforced.
 If this sounds confusing, don't worry.
-The examples comming next will make it much more clear.
+The examples coming next will make it much more clear.

 But before we show some examples, we need to install Gatekeeper.
 Detailed installation instructions can be found in the [Gatekeeper README.md file](https://github.com/open-policy-agent/gatekeeper#installation-instructions).